richmondrroldan/dags_final_project/README.md

 - Data Validation
 - Sentiment Analysis (Spacy, SpacyTextBlob)

-You can also increase the number of searched news by updating `page_size` in the query parameters.
+You can also increase the number of searched news by updating page size in the query parameters.
+More details are available in dags/websearch_dag_v2.py.

 ## Dags Tasks
 It receives data from the API Endpoint and uploads it to GCS.
 Combines and validates the data then splits the dataset into **valid** and **invalid** datasets and uploads it to their respective folders in GCS. **Valid** data are then scored based on `spacytextblob` for sentiment analysis and generate a **scored** file.
 The results of the sentiment analysis are then uploaded to GCS.
 Both **scored** and **invalid** datasets are then transferred to GCP BigQuery.